artyfarty/OnStepX.io/README.md

 OnStepX Telescope Controller
 ===========================

+# This fork
+In this fork i migrated the project to platform.io.
+I use it on BTT SKR, so only this env is currently available.
+I have no plans for LTS, but i will add features that i need.

+## Current features:
+* Config files can be under .gitignore
+* You can set focuser home positions to min or max, not only middle.

+## Planned:
+* Fix flashing of ESP8266 over SKR
+* Implement controlling axes via encoder wheels (may as well do it in SHC)

 # What is OnStepX?
 OnStepX is the advanced version of the OnStep computerized telescope controller with support for interfacing with/controlling a variety of motor drivers (and so motors) including Step/Dir, ODrive, and Servo (a combination of encoder and DC motor or Stepper motor) types.